cissa-unimelb/discord-airtable-automation/README.md

 1. Perform all database migrations scripts under /migrations.
 In ```config.py```, toggle "local" flag to true to perform migrations on local database
 2. Execute ```run.py```.
 This will start up a local flask server and create the appropriate webhooks.

+**Warning**: By default, Airtable has a limit of 10 webhooks.
+This means local development might not be feasible as the number of automation tasks increase, since local development requires a new set of webhooks to be created.
+If this is the case, developers must develop directly in production environment.

 ### Deploying to cloud service

 The project is configuered to deploy on Heroku.
 However, it can also be deployed on alternative cloud hosting providers.
 Here are a couple key points when deploying on alternative services: